tillitis/tkey-ssh-agent/README.md

 ### Running apps on Tillitis Key 1

-Plug the USB device into your computer.
-If the LED at in one of the outer corners of the device is flashing white, then it has been programmed with the standard FPGA bitstream (including the firmware).
-If it is not then please refer to [quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md) (in the tillitis-key1 repository) for instructions on initial programming of the device.
+Plug the USB stick into your computer.
+If the LED at in one of the outer corners of the USB stick is flashing white, then it has been programmed with the standard FPGA bitstream (including the firmware).
+If it is not then please refer to [quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md) (in the tillitis-key1 repository) for instructions on initial programming of the USB stick.

 #### Users on Linux

-Running `lsusb` should list the device as `1207:8887 Tillitis MTA1-USB-V1`.
-On Linux, Tillitis Key 1's serial port path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
+Running `lsusb` should list the USB stick as `1207:8887 Tillitis MTA1-USB-V1`.
+On Linux, Tillitis Key 1's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
 This is also the default path that the host programs use to talk to it.
 You can list the possible paths using `mkdf-ssh-agent --list-ports`.

 You also need to be sure that you can access the serial port as your regular user.
 One way to do that is by becoming a member of the group that owns the serial port.
 You can do that like this:

 ```
 $ id -un